Catholicism, Catholic, Traditional Catholicism, Catholic Church

 pray to God our Lord

-If the miracle is slow to take place (it can take hours or, sometimes, even days), or doesn't take place at all, they tease him like old cranky, loving aunts or grandmothers, even calling him "faccia ‘ngialluta" -- "yellow-face" -- because of the golden hue of his face as depicted on his reliquary.
+If the miracle is slow to take place (it can take hours), or doesn't take place at all, they tease him like old cranky, loving aunts or grandmothers, even calling him "faccia ‘ngialluta" -- "yellow-face" -- because of the golden hue of his face as depicted on his reliquary.

 A prayer for the Feast of San Gennaro is this Latin sequence (translation mostly by Google) of the Mass of St. Gennaro (Ianuari) from the missal of 1962, from the proper of the Saints of the Archdiocese of Naples.
 It is recommended by traditionalist priests in Naples, and they further recommend that it be sung to the most common melody of the Stabat Mater (melody line below).
 They also recommend that this sequence be used as a novena in preparation for this feast, starting on September 10 and ending on September 18: